 - Hand Position: Hands should be up at side approximately waist level, facing field of play before the shot is taken.
-When receiving the ball, hands should be close together behind the ball. - High Contour: Spreading the hands as wide as possible in a contour to fit around the ball, with the fingers up and the thumbs almost touching (for receiving high balls--chest level and above). - Low Contour: As high contour, but fingers down Putting the Ball Away (once the save is made): and pinkies almost touching (for receiving low balls--waist level and below).
+When receiving the ball, hands should be close together behind the ball. - High Contour: Spreading the hands as wide as possible in a contour to fit around the ball, with the fingers up and the thumbs almost touching (for receiving high balls--chest level and above). - Low Contour: As high contour, but fingers dow and pinkies almost touching (for receiving low balls--waist level and below).